xszconfig/ImageCoverFlow/README.md

 });
 ```

-If you want to listen for long click events of the top image, you can set a `TopImageLongClickListener` to it:
+Long click events of the top image is also supported:

 ```java
 mCoverFlowView